doriantaylor/js-markup-mixup/README.md

   // put something in the body
   let lol = MARKUP({ parent: document.body, spec: 'lol' });

-  // lol is, unsurprisingly, the text node that says lol let hurr = MARKUP({ after: lol, spec: { '#strong': 'smelling' } });
+  // lol is, unsurprisingly, the text node that says 'lol' let hurr = MARKUP({ after: lol, spec: { '#strong': 'smelling' } });

-  // now we can put something in between these two let durr = MARKUP({ before: hurr,
+  // now we can put something in between these two; note `hurr`
+  // is actually the text node 'smelling', so we need its parent let durr = MARKUP({ before: hurr.parentNode,
     spec: { '#a': ['duhh ', { '#em': 'durr' }], href: '/derp' } });

   // aaand finally we can cover up our mistakes